Patrons, Champions and Friends

 We are very grateful for the support from our wonderful Patrons, Champions and Friends who generously give their time to support our campaigns and projects as we work together to break the cycle of poverty and disability for millions of people worldwide.

 The Rt Hon The Baroness Brinton

+“It turned out to be one of the most extraordinary and moving experiences of my life.
 Seeing the way that CBM UK is working to improve the lives of people with disabilities in circumstances far, far more difficult than mine, regardless of faith, all over the developing world has meant I have remained a supporter over the years.
 CBM UK’s ongoing work and their exciting ideas for new projects, means that they will continue to empower people with disabilities and provide a future for them.
 I want to be involved in that future and I really hope you will too."

 “I believe passionately that people who live in prosperous parts of the world have a responsibility to assist those who are not so lucky, and that is why I support the work of CBM, as it plays a vital role in helping those less fortunate.
 Every person with a disability throughout the world should be able to live independently, and have the chance to contribute fully to their community.”

-Everyone has the right to be the best they can be, but too many disabled people are denied basic opportunities, especially in poor parts of the world.
+“Everyone has the right to be the best they can be, but too many disabled people are denied basic opportunities, especially in poor parts of the world.
 In developing countries, 90% of children with disabilities don’t go to school and most have no hope of getting devices like hearing aids or a wheelchair.

 That’s why I’m proud to support CBM UK and do what I can to help people with disabilities reach their full potential in the poorest places of the world.”